TheZoidMaster/Hivemind/README.md

 1. **Input plugins** read data from external sources and dump it into shared short-term memory
 2. **Core plugins** feed on that data, run emotional logic, and make plans
+3. **logic plugins** run background activities like mood swings, boredom, time-based actions, or other side effects
-3. **Filters** polish or rewrite what the AI wants to say or do
+4. **Filters** polish or rewrite what the AI wants to say or do
-4. **Output plugins** send messages or perform actions based on the plans
+5. **Output plugins** send messages or perform actions based on the plans
-5. Rinse and repeat
+6. Rinse and repeat

 ---